 Mina Tomkiewicz passed away on October 6, 1975, in London.
 She is survived by her son Micha, a professor of environmental studies and physics at Brooklyn College, who has spoken widely about his and his mother’s experiences during World War II and the Holocaust and runs a blog about climate change.

 Bomby i myszy.
-Powiesc mieszczanska (Of Bombs and Mice.
+Powieść mieszczańska (Of Bombs and Mice.
 A Bourgeois Novel).
-London: 1966.
-English edition: Of Bombs and Mice: A Novel of War-Time Warsaw, translated from the Polish by Stefan F. Gazel, ed. by Patrick Wyndham in collaboration with the author.
-London: 1970; Tam si? tez zylo (There Life Also Went On), Polska Fundacja Kulturalna, London: 1984.
+London: Gryf Publications, 1966.
+English edition: Of Bombs and Mice: A Novel of War-Time Warsaw, translated from the Polish by Stefan F. Gazel, edited by Patrick Wyndham in collaboration with the author.
+London: Allen and Unwin, 1970.

 Tam się też żyło (There Life Also Went On).
 London: Polska Fundacja Kulturalna.
 1984.